Dexvoo/IN-ServerStatus/README.md

 npm install
 ```

-Create a `.env` file (at the root of the folder) and use the config below, Please fill in as much as you can.
+Create a `.env` file (at the root of the folder) and use the config below, Please fill in everything execept from FiveMMessageID.

 ```bash
 # Discord Bot Token